Mahasamund

-Mahasamund is a city in Mahasamund District in the Indian state of Chhattisgarh.It is situated on the Mumbai-Kolkata and Raipur-Vishakhaptnam National Highways.
+Mahasamund is a city in Mahasamund District in the Indian state of Chhattisgarh.
+It is situated on the Mumbai-Kolkata and Raipur-Visakhapatnam National Highways.
 It is one of the largest (ranked 11th) and most important cities in the State.
 The city is divided into 30 wards and 5 zones and is also the biggest city in the Trans-Mahanadi area.
 It is also the administrative headquarters of the Mahasamund District and part of the proposed new Mahasamund Municipal Corporation.
-The current mayor is Prakash Chandrakar.
+The current president of Mahasamund Municipal Council is Nikhilkant Sahu of the Indian National Congress, who won the 2025 municipal election.